Baile folklórico: Amalia Hernandez, mestizaje and national identity

-Mestizaje refers to the whitening of Indigenous people during the colonisation of the Americas specifically by Spanish and Portuguese colonisers.
+Mestizaje refers to the process of racial and cultural mixing between Europeans, Indigenous peoples, and enslaved individuals that began during the colonization of the Americas by Spanish and Portuguese colonizers.
 In Mexico, there have been attempts at using Mestizaje to create a national identity through art, music, and dance.
 Ballet Folklorico has also become a symbol of Mestizaje and the mixing of Spanish and Indigenous Mexican music and dance forms.
 This can be seen in its history and its formal elements such body movements, gestures, and dress.

 One example of this is in Ballet Folklorico of Mexico (founded by Amalia Hernandez, a self-identified Mestiza).
-In one program, they noted: “It is in the mestizaje of the indigenous and the Spanish where one will find one of the essential traits of the mexican people: A whole series of expressions are colored by their own vigorous style.”
-The company, like many other folkloric Mexican dance companies draw on indigenous dances and “remodel” them with their own style and for stage performance.
+In one program, they noted: "It is in the mestizaje of the indigenous and the Spanish where one will find one of the essential traits of the mexican people: A whole series of expressions are colored by their own vigorous style."
+The company, like many other folkloric Mexican dance companies draw on indigenous dances and "remodel" them with their own style and for stage performance.
 In the case of Ballet Folklorico, that involves western techniques brought in through Amalia Hernandez, whose own upbringing and dance education was multicultural and international.
-She learned ballet from Russian and French teachers and “studied indigenous and regional Mexican dance, tap, modern” and other dance forms.
+She learned ballet from Russian and French teachers and "studied indigenous and regional Mexican dance, tap, modern" and other dance forms.
 She was sent to the United States to learn English, and finished her formal dance education at Mexico's National School of Dance.
-She created Ballet Folklorico of Mexico in an attempt to create “her own concept of nationalist dance.”
+She created Ballet Folklorico of Mexico in an attempt to create "her own concept of nationalist dance."
 Hernandez's personal history cannot be disregarded in the consideration of Ballet Folklorico because she was such an influential figure in its history.

 Some of the formal elements of Ballet Folklorico are derived from both Indigenous and colonial dance forms.
 For example, the charro suit and the zapateo, or foot stomping, both are influenced by Spanish dress and flamenco dance and are symbols of mestizaje.
 Some of the women's costumes utilize the high neck, also a symbol of colonial dress.
-The colors of the costumes and many of the dances’ subjects are symbols of Indigenous communities and culture.
+The colors of the costumes and many of the dances' subjects are symbols of Indigenous communities and culture.
 Traditional Indigenous dance would not have been performed on the proscenium stage, therefore, Ballet Folklorico uses European theatrical conventions to modify Indigenous-based movement to function in a new cultural medium.
 Ballet Folklorico is a living history of colonisation and cross cultural art.